Heroes And Horses – A Navy SEAL’s Mission To Help Other Combat Veterans Find Their New Purpose

 His tough-love approach is not borne out of a sadistic pleasure.
 He is not seeking to hurt or belittle them.
 He has no desire to diminish their previous experiences.
 He seeks only to help them shift their focus from the external factors of their life, to the internal ones.
 Rather than allow them to stay stuck in their memories, he takes then to a new environment that has nothing to do with their lives or experiences.
 He helps them create new memories of confronting extreme pressure with the end result of conquering that pressure.

 Rather than hide from the pain or the fear by abusing medications or alcohol, rather than allowing the pressure to build until they explode in rage or escape through suicide, Micah shows them how to access the ability to overcome that which threatens to destroy them.
-“It’s a process about fundamentally changing the approach that people have to life.
-That is what really transforms their lives.”

 The process starts with building trust, which is often another casualty of combat.
 To help the veterans remember how to trust and how to be trusted, Micah relies on the experience of those who graduated from the other half of Heroes and Horses – mustangs.

 Wild mustangs understand what it’s like to be confronted with their worst fears and how to adjust to change.
 They have run free their entire lives.
 They fight for their survival.
 They tend to their own wounds.
 Weakness means defeat or death.
 They do not trust people and they are terrified of pretty much everything people do.

 Loud noises, sudden movements, new expectations, the pressure to perform – a wild mustang will fight or flee these enemies with a ferocious commitment to escape or defeat them.
 Even the most serene looking horse can be full of fear or rage which can turn lethal.
 “They’re beautiful,” Micah knows, “But they have a black belt in horse jiu-jitsu.”